SC-SGS/microtrafficsim/README.md

 ## Please Note
 This software is still in an experimental state.
-Due to a few deadlines, the documentation is sparse and will be provided later, expect it after the 18.06.
+Due to a few deadlines, the documentation is sparse.
+We are currently working on this.